-- Step 5 If there is no software image defined in the BOOT path-list, enter the dir flash: privileged EXEC command to display the contents of Flash memory. - Step 6 Using the exact, case-sensitive name of the combined .tar file that you downloaded, rename the running image file to that name, and replace the .tar extension with .bin.
-The image filename is then the same as the downloaded filename but with a .bin extension.
+Step 5 Using the exact, case-sensitive name of the combined .tar file that you downloaded, rename the running image file to that name, and replace the .tar extension with a .bin extension.
+The image file name is then the same as the downloaded file name but with a .bin extension.
 This step does not affect the operation of the switch.